CutmanMike/gvhre/Classes.md

 You need an OPEN script that registers your class and the traits it will get.
 You can use the functions **RegisterClass** and **RegisterTrait** that we import from TraitsDB to do this.

 - **RegisterClass(str playeractor, int team)** - The player actor name is the actor of the playerclass.
 Team is which team they belong to (0 humans, 1 ghouls).
 - **RegisterTrait(str playeractor, str traitactor, str unused)** - The player actor name is the actor of the playerclass.
-Traitactor is the trait inventory item (see Traits.md).
+Traitactor is the trait inventory item (see [Traits.md](Traits.md)).
 The last argument is currently unused.

-Here is an example of an OPEN script that registers a class:
+You will also need a copy of this script to execute for the clients using an OPEN CLIENTSIDE script.
+Here is an example the scripts that registers a class:

 ```
 script "MyRegisterScript" OPEN
 {
   // Safety delay.
 Ensures the base classes have the correct order.
   Delay(1);

   // Register the class and what team they represent.
   // 0 = Huamns, 1 = Ghouls
   RegisterClass("DummyPlayer", 0);

   // Now register the traits.
   // The second argument is the trait inventory item.
 The third is currently unused, so leave it as an empty string.
   RegisterTrait("DummyPlayer", "Trait_Alpha", "");
   RegisterTrait("DummyPlayer", "Trait_Beta", "");
   RegisterTrait("DummyPlayer", "Trait_Gamma", "");
   RegisterTrait("DummyPlayer", "Trait_Delta", "");
   RegisterTrait("DummyPlayer", "Trait_Epsilon", "");
   RegisterTrait("DummyPlayer", "Trait_Zeta", "");
   RegisterTrait("DummyPlayer", "Trait_Eta", "");
   RegisterTrait("DummyPlayer", "Trait_Theta", "");
   RegisterTrait("DummyPlayer", "Trait_Iota", "");
   RegisterTrait("DummyPlayer", "Trait_Kappa", "");
   RegisterTrait("DummyPlayer", "Trait_Lambda", "");
+}

+// This script also needs to be run for the client!

+script "MyRegisterScript_Client" OPEN CLIENTSIDE
+{
+  if(IsNetworkGame())
+  {
+  ACS_NamedExecuteWithResult("MyRegisterScript");
+  }
 }
 ```